 With only one location in Brandon and two in Winnipeg providing surgical abortion services, it’s much more difficult to access abortion across Manitoba than in neighbouring Ontario.

 Someone needing a surgical abortion may have to drive for hours to reach one of the three hospitals that offer abortion procedures.
-Additionally, while abortion pill Mifegymiso has been universally covered in the province since 2019, local advocates say isolated communities still struggle to access the medication.
+Additionally, while the abortion pill Mifegymiso has been universally covered in the province since 2019, local advocates say isolated communities still struggle to access the medication.

 Saskatchewan has encountered similar issues.
 Saskatoon and Regina are the only places where surgical abortions are performed, leaving northern communities in the lurch.
 Access has been worsened by recent provincial transportation cuts, making it harder for residents to travel south for medical care.